lijun99/isce2-install/README.md

        cd $HOME/tools/src/isce2
        mkdir build  && cd build
-       cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX -DPYTHON_MODULE_DIR=lib/python3.8/site-packages -DCMAKE_CUDA_FLAGS="-arch=sm_60" -DCMAKE_PREFIX_PATH=${CONDA_PREFIX} -DCMAKE_BUILD_TYPE=Release
+       cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX -DPYTHON_MODULE_DIR=lib/python3.9/site-packages -DCMAKE_CUDA_ARCHITECTURES=60 -DCMAKE_PREFIX_PATH=${CONDA_PREFIX} -DCMAKE_BUILD_TYPE=Release
-       make -j 16 # to use multiple threads make install
+       make -j && make install

 * `DCMAKE_INSTALL_PREFIX` is where the package is to be installed.
 Here, we choose to install to the conda venv directly ($CONDA_PREFIX) such that the paths to isce2 commands/scripts are automatically set up, like other conda packages.
-* `DPYTHON_MODULE_DIR` is the directory to install python scripts, defined in relative to the `DCMAKE_INSTALL_PREFIX` directory.
-Please check your conda venv python3 version, and set it accordingly, e.g., python3.7 instead of python3.8.
-One method to check the site-packages directory for your python version is to run a command
+* `DPYTHON_MODULE_DIR` is the directory to install Python scripts, defined relative to the `DCMAKE_INSTALL_PREFIX` directory.
+Please check your conda venv python3 version, and set it accordingly, e.g., python3.7 instead of python3.9.
+One method to check the site-packages directory for your Python version is to run the command

       python3 -c 'import site; print(site.getsitepackages())'

-* `DCMAKE_CUDA_FLAGS` targets optimizing the GPU code for a specific GPU architecture, e.g.,  sm_60 for P100, sm_35 for K40, sm_70 for V100.
+* `DCMAKE_CUDA_ARCHITECTURES` targets optimizing the GPU code for a specific GPU architecture, or in terms of the CUDA Compute Capability, e.g.,  60 for P100, 70 for V100, 80 for A100, 90 for H100, ...
+If the GPU is installed on the same machine you are compiling the code, you may simply use `DCMAKE_CUDA_ARCHITECTURES=native` to auto-config.
+If you plan to run the code on multiple architectures, use a list such as `DCMAKE_CUDA_ARCHITECTURES="60;70;86"`.
 * `DCMAKE_PREFIX_PATH` is for search path(s) of dependencies, such as gdal, fftw.
 Since we installed all dependencies through conda, we use ${CONDA_PREFIX}.
 * `DCMAKE_BUILD_TYPE=(None, Debug, Release)`.
 Some isce2 modules (e.g. PyCuAmpcor) have debugging features which are turned on/off by the -DNDEBUG compilation flag.
 This flag is not included in Debug build type or not specified, i.e., debugging features are on.
 It is included in Release build type, and therefore debugging features are turned off.
 For end users, please use Release build type.
 * If cmake cannot locate the desired compilers correctly, you can enforce the choice of compilers by adding

       -DCMAKE_C_COMPILER=/path/to/gcc -DCMAKE_CXX_COMPILER=/path/to/g++ -DCMAKE_Fortran_COMPILER=/path/to/gfortran

-* If something is wrong in compilation and you would like to check the details
+* If something is wrong in the compilation and you would like to check the details

       make VERBOSE=1